Of Time and Stamps

 This pallet is responsible for teaching validators how to fire beacons.
 Installing and enabling it introduces the beacon to the gossiping network.
 It does not affect consensus or block production.
 Transactions remain ordered as per default.
 Beacons are fully configurable, with some parameters modifiable through community votes and some restricted to an admin role.

-We are also currently working on a “sidecar” mode where other chains could integrate the Beacons pallet to receive Roko’s beacons directly in a cross‑chain capacity.
+We also explored a “sidecar” mode where other chains could integrate the Beacons pallet to receive Roko’s beacons directly in a cross‑chain capacity.

 This pallet depends on Beacons, which must be enabled and operational.
 It wraps BABE to introduce the new behavior of beacon proof and timestamping.
 After installing it, the chain will require the right beacons to produce blocks.
 The minimum number of beacons to use per block is configurable, but further development aims to compute this number automatically to follow the standard path of BFT consensus.